wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 Note that material information does not have a particular status to update.
 If you become aware of some material information that should disbar a party from investing, you must contact us.

+You must also inform us of the due diligence level applied to the party: `Standard` or `Enhanced`.

 ## Due diligence summary

 A due diligence summary contains the most recent state of a person's due diligence.
 An initial summary with unknown outcomes is automatically initialized after a person is added.